SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sdc/readme.md

 - After running the application, sampled data is stored in the user buffer until the transfer length is reached.
 - The application prints the sampled voltages to the UART console.
-- Apply different voltages (1.8V to Vref) to the SDC input and observe the console output.
+- Apply different voltages (1.8 V to Vref) to the SDC input and observe the console output.
 - Input voltage and console output should match.
 > **Notes:**
 >
 > - Ensure that the number of channel instances matches the number of channels selected in UC.
 > - The number of channels must be set to 1, 2, or 4.
-Selecting 3 channels is not supported.
+Selecting three channels is not supported.

 ## Pin Configuration